SonnyRR/GunslingerTF/README.md

 If you want the most of your machine use -dxlevel 81 otherwise use 95.

--novid -console  -w XXXX -h XXXX
+-novid -console  -w XXXX -h XXXX -dxlevel XX

+  > It is recommended that you remove dxlevel after the first start.
+It is known to cause crashes on some systems.

 Where XXXX insert a resolution 1x/2x/3x lower than your native one, it helps performance a lot.